-After eating Ceviche for nearly two millennia, Peruvians must know something about it.
-Disregarding their culinary trends and endless experimentation, there is still something that goes beyond any ingredient or technique.
+After enjoying Ceviche for two millennia, Peruvians must know something about it.
+Disregarding their culinary trends, there is still something that goes beyond any ingredient or technique.
 Asked about the ‘real secret’, Peruvians would agree there is a mystery nobody can pinpoint.
 Such ‘magic’ can only be manifested by tasting their multiple Ceviche styles.

 Aside from the recipes invented by Peruvian Chefs, we must pay heed to the contributions of their people.
 It is quite astonishing, not only in the range of ingredients but also their presentation.
 Every region has contributed something of their own, adding local ingredients which make their ceviche quite authentic.